syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ## IsCancel Property

-The IsCancel property indicates whether the ButtonAdv is a Cancel button.
-The IsCancel property used to activate the button by using Escape key.
-When setting the IsCancel property to true, the user can invoked the button click event by pressing the `Escape` key.
+The IsCancel property indicates whether the ButtonAdv is a Cancel button and is used to activate the button by using Escape key.
+When setting the IsCancel property to true, the user can invoke the button by pressing the `Escape` key.

 {% tabs %}